6K6666/discord-tools/README.md

 # discord-tools
-things i've made for use on discord
+things for use on discord